nscaledev/uni-region/README.md

 For further info see the [OpenStack provider documentation](pkg/providers/openstack/README.md).

 ## Installation

+### Unikorn Prerequisites

+The use the Kubernetes service you first need to install:

+* [The identity service](https://github.com/unikorn-cloud/identity) to provide API authentication and authorization.

+### Installing the Service

 The region service is typically installed with Helm as follows: